LLNL/CAP/README.md

 There are a couple of configurations needed before running:

     * container_info - YAML file containing information on containers being used including those for compilers and analyzers.
 By default, CAP will use the "container_info.yaml" file shipped with this code, which should reside right next to 'CAP.py'.
 It should contain everything needed for GCC and JavaC compilers and Rose analyzer.
 Information on how this file is structure and how new containers can be added can be found in the 'Extend Me' section

     * execution_info - Information about the current CAP execution.
 By default, this resides within the 'execution_info.py' file located next to the 'CAP.py' file.
 It exists as a python file as it has been useful to make use of python code to generate some of this information (EG: enumerating many compile_methods in for loops, getting IDE hints, etc.).
 I may want to find a better way of creating this configuration in the future...

       The execution info file must contain the global variables:

         - EXECUTION_UID (str): a unique string identifier of the current execution.
 This should be the same between multiple threads/nodes working on this current execution.
 However, multiple executions could be run on the same folders or data at the same time without clobbering each other so long as you change this EXECUTION_UID.
 This value will be used in the naming of a lot of output files/logs and whatnot

       It may optionally contain the following variables.
 If not present, they will be set to their defaults:

-        - POSTPROCESSING (Optional[Union[str, List[str]]], default=[]): string or list of strings for the postprocessings to apply to analyzer outputs, or None to not apply any.
+        - POSTPROCESSING (Optional[Union[str, List[str]]], default=[]): string or list of
+          strings for the postprocessings to apply to analyzer outputs, or None to not apply any.
 Available strings:

           * 'cfg': build a CFG() object, one for each of the normalizers in exec_info['normalizers']
           * 'memcfg': build a MemCFG() object, one for each of the normalizers in exec_info['normalizers']
           * 'stats': build a CFG() object and get the graph statistics with cfg.get_compressed_stats(), one for each of the normalizers in exec_info['normalizers']

           NOTE: these will be stored as pickled bytes() objects

-        - DROP_COLUMNS (Optional[Union[str, List[str]]], default=[]): by default, all of the data generated is kept.
+        - DROP_COLUMNS (Optional[Union[str, List[str]]], default=[]): by default, all of the
+          data generated is kept.
 This if not None, can be a string or list of strings of the column or group of columns to drop.
 You may also pass any columns that would appear in the metadata, and those will be dropped.
 Metadata columns to drop can be passed either as their original name, or with the prefix 'meta_' as they would appear in the output data.
 Any columns that do not correspond to data being kept will raise an error, unless they start with the prefix 'meta_', in which case it is assume that that column is a possible metadata column which may or may not exist.
 Available non-metadata columns to drop:

-          'analyzer', 'binaries', 'analyzer_output', 'metadata', 'error', 'compile_stdout', 'compile_stderr',
+          'analyzer', 'binaries', 'analyzer_output', 'metadata', 'error', 'compile_stdout',
-          'analyzer_stdout', 'analyzer_stderr', 'compile_time', 'analysis_time', 'language_family', 'compiler_family',
+          'compile_stderr', 'analyzer_stdout', 'analyzer_stderr', 'compile_time',
+          'analysis_time', 'language_family', 'compiler_family', 'compiler', 'compiler_version',
-          'compiler', 'compiler_version', 'architecture', 'flags'
+          'architecture', 'flags'

           There are also a couple of special strings that will drop groups of columns including:

             * 'metadata': drop any metadata that was passed in metadata dictionaries
-            * 'compile_info': drop all of the compilation info
+            * 'compile_info': drop all the compilation info
-            * 'timings': drop all of the timing information ('compile_time', 'analysis_time')
+            * 'timings': drop all the timing information ('compile_time', 'analysis_time')
-            * 'stdio': drop all of the stdio information ('compile_stderr', 'analyzer_stdout', etc.)
+            * 'stdio': drop all the stdio information ('compile_stderr', 'analyzer_stdout', etc.)
-            * 'stdout': drop all of the stdout information ('compile_stdout', 'analyzer_stdout')
+            * 'stdout': drop all the stdout information ('compile_stdout', 'analyzer_stdout')
-            * 'stderr': drop all of the stderr information ('compile_stderr', 'analyzer_stderr')
+            * 'stderr': drop all the stderr information ('compile_stderr', 'analyzer_stderr')

           See the README.md for what all of these columns are.

-        - NORMALIZERS (Optional[Union[str, Normalizer, Iterable[Union[None, str, Normalizer]]]], default=[]): normalizers
+        - NORMALIZERS (Optional[Union[str, Normalizer, Iterable[Union[None, str, Normalizer]]]],
-          to use when building postprocessing CFG's.
+          default=[]): normalizers to use when building postprocessing CFG's.
 Will build those CFG's once for each of the normalizers here.
 Can be:

           * None: will not normalize at all (use raw input) for CFG's, will use 'unnormalized' normalization (default BaseNormalizer()) for MemCFG's
           * str: string name of a normalizer to use.
 See BinCFG documentation for list of available normalizer strings
           * Normalizer: Normalizer-like object to use.
 See BinCFG documentation
           * Iterable of any of the above: will do one of each normalization for each datapoint

         - ANALYZERS (Optional[Union[str, List[str]]], default=[]): string or list of strings for the analyzers to use.
 Should exist in the container_info YAML file.
 Can be empty if you wish to not analyze files, but only compile

-        - COMPILE_METHODS (Optional[List[Dict[str, Any]]], default=[]): list of dictionaries of compile methods to apply.
+        - COMPILE_METHODS (Optional[List[Dict[str, Any]]], default=[]): list of dictionaries of
+          compile methods to apply.
 See the 'Compile Methods' subsection for more info.
 Can be empty if using CAP task 'binaries' to analyze pre-compiled binaries

 ### Containers